PMuchina/GPU-Accelerated-de-novo-assembly/README.md

 ## Method

 To test the pipeline, we used the [African Swine Fever Virus (ASFV)](https://mra.asm.org/content/9/44/e00948-20) genome which is double stranded with a size of 170 to 194 kbp.
-Data used was from a Virulent African Swine Fever Virus from a Domestic Pig in Ukraine under the SRA accession number [SRX6477592](https://www.ncbi.nlm.nih.gov/sra/SRX6477592[accn]).
-The preprocess step involved mapping the reads to the Sus scrofa 11 reference genome [GCA_000003025](https://www.ncbi.nlm.nih.gov/assembly/?term=GCF_000003025) to remove reads likely originating from the host. [minimap2](https://github.com/lh3/minimap2) map long noisy genomic reads was used at this step.
+Data used was from a Virulent African Swine Fever Virus from a Domestic Pig in Ukraine under the SRA accession number [SRX6477592](https://www.ncbi.nlm.nih.gov/sra/SRX6477592[accn]).The preprocess step involved mapping the reads to the Sus scrofa 11 reference genome [GCA_000003025](https://www.ncbi.nlm.nih.gov/assembly/?term=GCF_000003025) to remove reads likely originating from the host. [minimap2](https://github.com/lh3/minimap2) map long noisy genomic reads was used at this step.
 The SAM output was converted to BAM using [Samtools](http://www.htslib.org/).
 Umapped reads were filtered out using samtools and converted to fastq format.
 [Porechop](https://github.com/rrwick/Porechop) was used to trim adaptors discard and sequences with middle adapters.
 The chopped unmapped fastq reads were used as the input in the pipeline.

+To get a wider scope of what our pipeline could achieve, we settled for Salmonella enterica subsp enterica serovar which has a genome size ranging from 4,597,011 to 4,678,052 bp.
+The first case of the bacteria was reported in 1967 in a clinical trial in Cote d’Ivoire (Gao et al., 2020).
+The first outbreak of S. Adjame was recorded in 2017 in the United Kingdom although it was first documented in 1993.
+Raw data used to test our pipeline can be found in the GenBank SRA accession no. [PRJNA610035](https://www.ncbi.nlm.nih.gov/sra/SRX7862286[accn]).

 The pipeline was first tested on a [jetson nano](https://developer.nvidia.com/embedded/jetson-nano-developer-kit), a small powerful light weight GPU enabled platform.
 To bench mark the pipeline alongside other mainstream long-read *de novo* assemblers, we moved to a [Geforce RXT 2070](https://www.nvidia.com/en-us/geforce/graphics-cards/rtx-2070/).
 We compared our pipeline with: [Flye](https://github.com/fenderglass/Flye), [Raven](https://github.com/lbcb-sci/raven) and [Redbean](https://github.com/ruanjue/wtdbg2).
 To assess the assemblies, we used [Quast](http://quast.sourceforge.net/).

 ## Results

+### ASFV

 We used the [reference genome](https://www.ncbi.nlm.nih.gov/nuccore/MN194591) from the Ukranian study with a length 191,911 bp.
 Our pipeline gave a contig length of 191,100 bp which was close to the reference compred to the other mainstream tools.
 For the GC content our pipeline had 38.64 %.
 Our pipeline also had the highest [Genome fraction](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3624806/) (99.6%) compared to the other tools.